daqhris/ZinnekeRescueMission/README.md

 Because this humanitarian initiative is powered by the Ethereum blockchain, all packages flow within the network at the rhythm of computer nodes and validators.

-Any volunteer may choose to sponsor the gas expenses of random individuals who run out of gas while on a rescue mission.
+Any volunteer may choose to sponsor the gas expenses of random individuals who run out of gas while on this rescue mission.

 ### Open-Source Toolbox